- Leash or Fence

 Lake Worth, FL 33467

-Books There are good books available for potential and new adoptive parents of retired racing greyhounds.
-One of these is Adopting the Racing Greyhound by Cynthia Branigan and another is Retired Racing Greyhounds for Dummies by Lee Livingood.
+There are good books available for potential and new adoptive parents of retired racing greyhounds.
+One of these books is called Adopting the Racing Greyhound by Cynthia Branigan and another is Retired Racing Greyhounds for Dummies by Lee Livingood.
 We don’t necessarily agree with everything in either of these books, but overall they both contain good advice.
 You can find these books at PetsMart, book stores, and online.
+Amazon is also a good place to find these books.

-Have Fun Good Luck and have fun with your new companion.
-If you have any questions or problems, please call.
+Good Luck and have fun with your new companion.
+If you have any questions or problems, please call or email us.
 We might have a simple solution that will save you time and aggravation.
 Also call and tell us if things are going well.
 We like to hear about that too!

 Thanks to Carl Viener of Adopt a Greyhound Atlanta for compiling the original Helpful Hints list.
 The above list is a modified version of AAGA’s.